mrc-ide/public-events-microbit-epidemic/docs/PREPARE.md

 ### Installing the epidemic software

 * The process of flashing code onto the micro:bit is similar, but can be made much less tedious.
-The compiled binaries are in the _microbit-binaries_ folder of this repo.
+The compiled binaries are in the [_bin/microbit-firmware_](bin/microbit-firmware) folder of this repo.
 Updating a single micro:bit is easy enough - attach the micro:bit by USB cable to your computer, (don't hold the _RESET_ button, as you want it in normal flashing mode), and copy the appropriate HEX file to the drive.
 You want one master, and many minions.